Leading by example

 Trying to get up-to-speed on a new issue

-Find out what successful countries did in similar situations.
+Find out what the successful countries did in similar situations.

-Learn how to plan execution or measure progress.
+Pose specific questions on how to plan execution or measure

-Exemplars in Global Health is a coalition of experts, funders, and collaborators around the globe, supported by Gates Ventures and the Bill & Melinda Gates Foundation, who share the belief that rigorously understanding global health successes can help drive better resource allocation, policy, and implementation decisions.
+Exemplars in Global Health is a coalition of experts, funders, and collaborators around the globe, who share the belief that rigorously understanding global health successes can help drive better resource allocation, policy, and implementation decisions.